csbernath/DataCommander/DataCommander.Foundation/README.md

 ###[IDateTimeProvider](IDateTimeProvider.cs)
 This is the unified abstract version of retrieving the current date and time.
 The concrete implementations are using the [`DateTime.Now`](https://msdn.microsoft.com/en-us/library/system.datetime.now(v=vs.110).aspx) and `DateTime.UtcNow` properties.
-The implemenration uses the idea from [NLog's cached time source](https://github.com/NLog/NLog/blob/master/src/NLog/Time/CachedTimeSource.cs).
+The implementation uses the idea from [NLog's cached time source](https://github.com/NLog/NLog/blob/master/src/NLog/Time/CachedTimeSource.cs).
 The idea is that the Environment.TickCount is much faster then DateTime.(Utc)Now.